meetunix/matrixProxy/README.md

 A small web service that acts as a proxy for a Matrix homeserver.
 It receives a simple message and does a retransmit to a Matrix homeserver.
-Very useful for IoT devices who cant handle the Matrix api due to ressource restrictions.
+Very useful for IoT devices who cant handle the Matrix api due to resource restrictions.

-The state of the project is in alpha but its working.
+The state of the project is alpha but its working.

 ## prerequisites